aquinlan82/FlashlightTag/DEVELOPMENT.md

 	* Next Steps:
 		* At some point I'd like to do more tuning to make the controls better
 		* Start to develop the view class so that something actually appears on the cursor

+* Entry Three
+	* Accomplishments:
+		* I added a screen under the cursor to represent the area the player is searching.
+I also tweaked the settings for detecting the cursor and cleaned up with comments.
+	* Problems:
+		* The largest problem was that there are many obscure settings I needed to set for the screen to display properly.
+For example, the hidden screen had to be initalized with a certain enum so that it would be in color.
+The setColor method also tints the screen in an unexpected way, which took some time to figure out.
+There was also a double for loop that was making the video laggy, but I fixed it by looping over a smaller area.
+	* Next Steps:
+		* Figure out how to determine when you've won